svlad-90/livelooping/md/input-controller/input-controller.md

 ![Changing turnado Dry/Wet value](./resources/changing-turnado-dry-wet-value.jpg)

-Alternatively you can use the **"C"** button to instantly switch the Dry/Wet value between 0 and 100:
+Alternatively, you can use the **"C"** button to instantly switch the Dry/Wet value between 0 and 100:

 ![Instant turnado Dry/Wet on off](./resources/instant-turnado-on-off.jpg)